Research Grants Program

 Promotion and Communication of Projects

-As a condition of award, all recipients are strongly encouraged to publish, present or appropriately communicate the results of their work to CSLA members, the public and other audiences.
+As a condition of the award, all recipients are strongly encouraged to publish, present or appropriately communicate the results of their work to CSLA members, the public and other audiences.

 Grant recipients, upon completion of the project must: